apache/spark/docs/sql-programming-guide.md

 peopleTable # The SchemaRDD from the previous example.

-# JavaSchemaRDDs can be saved as parquet files, maintaining the schema information.
+# SchemaRDDs can be saved as parquet files, maintaining the schema information.
 peopleTable.saveAsParquetFile("people.parquet")

 # Read in the parquet file created above.
 Parquet files are self-describing so the schema is preserved.
-# The result of loading a parquet file is also a JavaSchemaRDD.
+# The result of loading a parquet file is also a SchemaRDD.
 parquetFile = sqlCtx.parquetFile("people.parquet")

 # Parquet files can also be registered as tables and then used in SQL statements.